ialbert/bio/md/bio-ontology.md

 Internally, during operation, the software will query the database for each child node.
 When selecting a rank where the number of descendant nodes is large (over 10,000 nodes) the run time of the independent queries adds up to a substantial overhead.

-For example the command below attempts to render the complete gene and sequence ontology counts with over 46,000 descendant nodes.
-When run like so it will take a very long time to produce the output (around 6 seconds):
+When run like so it will around 6 seconds:

-    bio 1 --define
+    bio regulation --define

-The software can operate in a different mode to speed up the process massively by preloading all the data into memory at the cost of imposing a 1.5 second pre-loading penalty.
+The software can operate in a different mode to speed up the process massively by preloading all the data into memory at the cost of imposing a 1 second pre-loading penalty.

-    bio 1 --define histone --preload
+    bio regulation --define --preload

 When run with the `--preload` flag the command takes less than a 2 seconds to generate the same result.
 We don't apply this mode by default because all queries would then take at least 1 second, even those that currently finish very quickly.

-For queries that take more than 1 second to complete (have more than 5,000 descendant nodes) we recommend applying the `--preload` flag.
+For queries that take more than 1 second to complete we recommend applying the `--preload` flag.